 Post-launch, the game received an update (1.03) that added weekly challenges along with a global online leaderboard.
 At the time of this review, it doesn't appear to be working correctly on PlayStation 4.
 All of the leaderboard data seems to be placeable copy, and there doesn't appear to be any button or way to start the challenge.

 Overpass is a uniquely designed racing game with realistic mechanics to handy all types of hazardous terrain.
 The career mode is intended to be replayed multiple times across seasons that last for 12 rounds.
 Certain sections of tracks can feel unforgiven, requiring plenty of resets that cost precious time.
 There just isn't enough feedback to the player to get a better grasp of the necessary mechanics.Note: Overpass was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.